MarquisPierre/mmp200/assignments/final-pro.md

 **Deliverables**
 - Sitemap
-- Sketches of interface of key pages
+- Sketches of interface of key pages in desktop and mobile versions.

 ### Stage 3: Prototype and Assess

-Prototype with Bootstrap.
+Prototype with Adobe XD or Axure.

-Deliverables: Bootstrap prototype.
+Deliverables: Published prototype.
 Class presentations of prototypes

 ### Stage 4: Visual Design